tnevolin/mom_unit_mod/README.md

 | 194 | Death Spell | 50 | -2 | 5 |  |
 | 199 | Death Wish | 500 | 0 |  |  |

+# Fix: Iron and Coal bonuses

+* Iron bonus = 20%.
+* Coal bonus = 30%.

+These minerals were never seriosly regarded for town placement.
+Now they may seriously reduce unit cost.